NSW is full of epic road trips to discover…

 Don’t miss Sydney’s recently refurbished Australian Museum, which tells the story of our continent’s flora and fauna and has wonderful collections of minerals and fossils, including dinosaurs.

 This epic 930-kilometre meander through Kamilaroi country starts at Willow Tree and ends in Bourke.
-Discover the heart of rural NSW and its pioneer culture and history in destinations such as Gunnedah, Narrabri and opal-mining Lightening Ridge.
+Discover the heart of rural NSW and its pioneer culture and history in destinations such as Gunnedah, Narrabri and opal-mining Lightning Ridge.

 This modest tour from Picton to the spectacular Sea Cliff Bridge nonetheless crams in highlands, national parks, coast, the Georgian architecture of Berrima and the foodie pleasures of Bowral and the scenic Kangaroo Valley.